 Fraxis Rejuvenation treatments harness’ your body’s own potential to heal itself and to crate fresh new skin in place of scarred skin.
 They stimulate collagenesis (the production of collagen in the skin’s deeper layer to uplift) to lift up pitted cars, smooth the appearance of scars and improve the texture of the skin.

 This laser skin resurfacing treatment is very powerful and should only ever be performed by a trained Doctor.
 Always check the user’s credentials before going ahead or get a second opinion.
-Dr Richard Hogben is fully accredited with AHPRA and Queensland Radiation and has all the necessary certificates and extensive knowledge and training with Laser therapy.

 The introduction of fractional skin resurfacing to cosmetic surgeons dramatically changed the way physicians approach resurfacing techniques.
 By creating tiny micro-wounds spaced apart on the skin, the doctor is treating only a fraction of the skin’s surface.
 Since discomfort and healing time are minimized, fractional resurfacing has become more appealing to a wider range of people.
 The procedure lives up to its promise to reduce skin imperfections and promote collagen regeneration, reclaiming the skin’s youthful texture, tone and color.